Kane (wrestler): Political career

 Jacobs is actively involved in libertarian politics and publishes his views via a blog.
 He supported Texas Congressman Ron Paul for president in 2008.
 He is a member of the Free State Project and delivered a speech at the organization's 2009 New Hampshire Liberty Forum.
-He has also spoken at the Ludwig von Mises Institute, an anarcho-capitalist think-tank for promoting the Austrian school of economics.
+He has also spoken at the Ludwig von Mises Institute, an anarcho-capitalist think-tank for promoting the Austrian School of economics.

-In an interview with The Tom Woods Show libertarian podcast, Jacobs mentioned Woods, Harry Browne, Ron Paul, John Stossel, Peter Schiff, and Murray Rothbard as his political influences and stated he is "theoretically a Rothbardian", but does not believe that a stateless society would be achieved in his lifetime.

-Some Tea Party affiliated groups attempted to recruit Jacobs to run in the 2014 Republican U.S. Senate primary in Tennessee against Sen. Lamar Alexander.
+In an interview on The Tom Woods Show (a libertarian podcast, Jacobs mentioned Woods, Harry Browne, Ron Paul, John Stossel, Peter Schiff, and Murray Rothbard as his political influences and stated he is "theoretically a Rothbardian", but does not believe that a stateless society would be achieved in his lifetime.
+Some Tea Party affiliated groups attempted to recruit Jacobs to run in the 2014 Republican U.S. Senate primary in Tennessee against Senator Lamar Alexander.

-In an interview conducted with the Washington Examiner, Jacobs mentioned he had initial thoughts about running for Governor of Tennessee once his current term as Knox County Mayor concludes.
+In an interview conducted with the Washington Examiner in May 2024, Jacobs mentioned he had initial thoughts about a potential run for Governor of Tennessee once his term as Knox County Mayor concluded.
+In October 2024, Jacobs and Mark Calaway endorsed Trump in the 2024 U.S. presidential election, appearing in a TikTok with him which featured them calling out fellow wrestler Dave Bautista, who had been outspoken against Trump.
+Trump later went on to win the election.
 In August 2025, Jacobs confirmed he would not be running for Governor and chose to support Marsha Blackburn in the election.

-Jacobs and Mark Calaway endorsed Trump in the 2024 United States presidential election, appearing in a TikTok with him which featured them calling out fellow wrestler Dave Bautista, who had been outspoken against Trump.
-Trump later went on to win the election.

-Mayor of Knox County
+Mayor of Knox County (2018–2026)

 Jacobs as Mayor speaking with attendees at Revolution 2021 in Kissimmee, Florida.

-Jacobs in attendance at the 2024 Hazlitt Summit in Nashville, Tennessee.